 expression.
 For information about specifying fixed-point data types,

-Click the Apply accepted fraction lengths or Apply accepted word lengths button to write the proposed data types to the model.
+Click the Apply accepted data types button to write the proposed data types to the model.

 If you have not fixed all the warnings in the model, the Fixed-Point Tool displays a warning dialog box.

-If update diagram fails, use the failure information to fix the errors in your model.
-After fixing the errors, test update diagram again.
+If updating the diagram fails, use the failure information to fix the errors in your model.
+After fixing the errors, update the diagram again.
 If you are unable to fix the errors, restore your backed up model.